mdetiberiis01/Movie-Months/README.md

 ## Future Work

-* In the hunt for a billion dollar movie I would like to see if there is any conection between specific actors and billion dollar grossing movies.
+* In the hunt for a billion-dollar movie I would like to see if there is any connection between specific actors and billion dollar grossing movies.

-* Refrence streaming service data to see how it compares to user review data.
+* Reference streaming service data to see how it compares to user review data.
 Are people only watching the shows they say they like?